dotansimha/docker-node-graphql-api/README.md

 Your GraphQL API will be available now in: `http://YOUR-SERVER:8080/graphql`

-If you wish to have access to the GraphQL Playground (GraphiQL), add `-e NODE_ENV-"development"` to your run command, then go to `http://YOUR-SERVER:8080/graphiql`
+If you wish to have disable access to the GraphQL Playground (GraphiQL), add `-e NODE_ENV-"production"` to your run command.